hannahlikesmaps/hello-world/README.md

 # hello-world
-workign through the github guide becuase I should have two years ago.
+working through the github guide because I should have two years ago.